Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Reflective RIS vs. Redirective RIS

 \subsection{Redirective RIS: Scalability as a Major Issue for Switched Lens-Based RIS}

 After highlighting several advantages of the directive RIS architecture, we shall discuss its disadvantages as compared to the reflective RIS configuration.
 In addition, to the need for a (metasurface) lens for analog DFT processing, the major issue is the need for longer RF interconnections (see Fig.~\ref{lens_based}) and a multistage-switching network for conductive RF routing which is in general quite challenging at high frequencies.
 Switching matrices are used in several applications such as satellite communications \cite{Nardo_2013}.
-As frequency and the number of ports increase, however, the losses of signal traces and switches become overwhelming, and designing a printed circuit board (PCB) layout with global interconnections and with minimal signal integrity issues is no easy task.
-These problems may be manageable for RedRIS configuration with 2D beamforming, particularly when using distributed amplification to offset switching insertion losses.
-However, 3D redirective RIS implementation is likely to be highly challenging and eventually a hybrid approach combining both phased and lens-based RIS types would be meaningful \cite{Fikes_2021}.
+As the frequency and the number of ports increase, however, the losses of signal traces and switches become overwhelming, and designing a printed circuit board (PCB) layout with global interconnections and with minimal signal integrity issues is no easy task.